 The midcourt transition isn't just about moving forward; it's about knowing when to attack and when to reset.

+Here's the rule: if your opponent is still at midcourt, you have time to attack.
 Even if the ball is low, you can still speed it up because you have time to get the ball at their feet before they reach the kitchen line.

 But if your opponent has already moved forward and is approaching the net, attacking doesn't make sense.
 They're already in a dominant position.

 In that scenario, resetting the ball is the smarter play.

 This decision hinges on two factors: the height of the ball and the time you have.
 Height alone doesn't determine whether you should attack.
 Time does.

 A low ball is attackable if you have time.
 A high ball is unreturnable if you don't.

-The Foundation: Feet Position and Base
+The Foundation of Every Midcourt Transition: Feet Position and Base

 You can have perfect timing and perfect reads, but if your feet are in the wrong position, you'll still lose the point.

 Minnie Wilkins emphasizes that every good shot starts with a good base.
+Getting your footwork right during the midcourt transition is non-negotiable.

 The rule is simple: keep everything within the frame of your body.
 Don't reach for the ball without moving your feet.